Shipping on time is critical to growth!

-With finite scheduling, a scheduling manager will recognize and take into account how new orders will affect the current production capacity.
-Then, without changing the priority of any existing work, the scheduler can adjust timelines as required.
+With finite scheduling, a scheduling manager will recognize and consider how new orders will affect the current production capacity.
+Then, the scheduler can adjust timelines as required without changing the priority of any existing work.

 To do so, the scheduler takes each operation in a work order and inserts it into an available block of time on a resource.

 This method is preferred over infinite scheduling in the short run, as it keeps every work center or resource running at optimal capacity rather than an overload.
-In the event that additional resources become available and capacity goes up, managers can adjust the finite plan to meet these new limits.
+If additional resources become available and capacity increases, managers can adjust the finite plan to meet these new limits.

-Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift on a regular basis.
+Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift regularly.

 This is why it’s helpful for companies to perform infinite scheduling when they are planning their shop floor operations.
 Entering the following data accurately and timely into your ERP system can help make all scheduling operations as on-time as possible: